sagemath/trac_to_gh/Issue 6800.md

 CC:  sage-combinat @mantepse

+Keywords: LazyPowerSeries

-New code that implements lazy power and Laurant series.
+New code that implements lazy power and Laurent series.

 Issue created by migration from https://trac.sagemath.org/ticket/6800